leonvukovic/fend-project-memory-game/README.md

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

-## Contributing
+## Used Resources

-This repository is the starter code for _all_ Udacity students.
-Therefore, we most likely will not accept pull requests.
+### Timer

-For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).
+The timer was built using [A Minimal Pure Javascript Stopwatch](https://www.cssscript.com/a-minimal-pure-javascript-stopwatch/).

-## Dependencies
+## Code Dependencies

-1. Test
+1. index.html - blabla
-2. test2
+2. app.css - blabla
-3. test3
+3. app.js - blabla